-DISPLAY will flash ##.## MIN REEL (MPH or KPH) to prompt the operator to change the minimum set point, or increase ground speed if Ground Speed Plus Index is less than the Minimum Reel Speed Set Point.
+DISPLAY will flash ##.## MIN REEL (MPH or KPH) to prompt the operator to change the minimum set point or increase ground speed if Ground Speed Plus Index is less than the Minimum Reel Speed Set Point.

+b.
 Set Reel Index as follows while driving windrower at normal operating speed and greater than minimum reel speed.

-See example in next column.
+See example on following page.